BetonQuest/BetonQuest/docs/Tutorials/Features/Tracking-Quest-Progress/Tags.md

           introduce:
             text: "That's correct!"
             pointers: "niceToMeetYou"
-            events: "addTagMetFren"
+            actions: "addTagMetFren"
     ```

     1. This conditions will be added to prevent the player from talking with the NPC before he not introduced
     himself to Bonny first.

-After we have added the conditions and events to the conversations and files we can now test it in-game!
+After we have added the conditions and actions to the conversations and files we can now test it in-game!
 You can now only talk to **Fren and Joe** after you introduced yourself to **Bonny**.

 @snippet:tutorials:download-solution@